Explore UCD

 Curricular information is subject to change.

 By the end of the module, participants will have developed a comprehensive and critical understanding of global leadership.
 They will be equipped to address current and future challenges with confidence and strategic insight.
-Empowered to lead sustainably, ethically, and inclusively, students will be ready to make meaningful contributions to their organisations and the broader global community.
+Empowered to lead ethically, and inclusively, students will be ready to make meaningful contributions to their organisations and the broader global community.
 This transformative experience ensures that graduates emerge as capable leaders and innovators, poised to drive positive change on a global scale.

 About this Module